sigasi/sigasi_insights/content/faq.md

 Sigasi stores all project information in two files: `.project` and `.library_mapping.xml`, and one directory `.settings`.
 If you track these files you have everything you need.

-* `.project` describes all generic information on your project: which files belong to your project, …
+* `.project` describes all generic information on your project: which files belong to your project, etc.
 * `.library_mapping.xml` describes the mapping of your VHDL libraries.
 * `.settings` (if it exists) is a directory that contains additional settings